mehulagg/gitlab/doc/user/project/members/share_project_with_groups.md

    ![share project with groups](img/share_project_with_groups.png)

-1. Select the 'Share with group' tab
+1. Select the 'Invite group' tab
 1. Add the 'Engineering' group with the maximum access level of your choice
 1. Click **Share** to share it